A True Family of Friends

 • Named Endowment Funds

-Eugene and Elinor Friend set an incredible example of philanthropy for their children.
+Elinor and Eugene Friend z”l set an incredible example of philanthropy for their children.

-Bob And Donny Friend (Front Row) with Donny’s Sons, Jason And Benji (Back Row)
+Bob and Donny Friend (Front Row) with Donny’s sons, Jason and Benji

-Bob And Donny Friend (Front Row) with Donny’s Sons, Jason And Benji (Back Row)
+Brothers Bob z”l and Donny Friend (front row), with Donny’s sons, Jason and Benji

 “We’ve always had a tradition of giving, because it was in our blood.
-Part of being Jewish is to care for others and to give tzedakah,” adds their older son Bob about his multi-generational San Francisco family.
+Part of being Jewish is to care for others and to give tzedakah,” said Bob, now of blessed memory.

-The sons were looking for a way to honor their parents’ efforts to set an example for them and for their children.
-Establishing the Friend Family Children’s Fund with JFCS was a natural transition from Gene and Elly’s work and focus on family.
-The fund will help children who have special needs and learning differences get the treatment they need to manage and overcome their challenges at JFCS’ Parents Place.
+The brothers wanted to honor their parents’ efforts to set an example for them and for their children in a lasting way.
+Establishing the Friend Family Children’s Fund with JFCS was a natural extension of Elly and Gene’s community work and focus on family.
+The Named Endowment Fund provides enduring help for children who have special needs and learning differences, supporting expert clinical care at JFCS’ Center for Children and Youth.

 Posted by Admin on November 10, 2015